splunk-soar-connectors/msgraphforoffice365/README.md

 Type: **generic**
 Read only: **False**

-Currently, this action only updates the category and subject of an email.
+Currently, this action only updates the categories and subject of an email.
 To set multiple categories, please pass a comma-separated list to the <b>category</b> parameter.<br>NOTE: If the user tries to update the categories, then the existing categories of the email will be replaced with the new categories provided as input.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS